Recreational Activities Can Cause Brain Injuries in Children

 More than 50% of skateboard or scooter injury ER visits involved head injuries.

 A study at Mayo clinic found that snowmobile deaths and injuries for children and teen is rising.

 5,000 – Trampoline injuries

 - According to the American Academy of Pediatrics (AAP), nearly two-thirds of all trampoline injuries involve children age 6 to 14.

-- These Trampoline Safety Common personal injury from trampolines include: Mild traumatic brain injuries, concussions or other head injury, brain injury, spinal cord injury and broken bones requiring surgery some of the time.
+- These Trampoline Safety Common personal injuries from trampolines include Mild traumatic brain injuries, concussions or other head injuries, brain injuries, spinal cord injuries, broken bones requiring surgery some of the time.

 - Using trampolines the wrong way can cause death or lifelong permanent paralysis for a child.

 - Most child trampoline injuries are caused by: “Falling off a trampoline or using a trampoline incorrectly can result in fractures and other injuries — including potentially serious head and neck injuries.
 “The risk of injury is so high that the trampolines should NEVER be used at home or in outdoor playgrounds.”
 The American Academy of Pediatrics (AAP) states.

 Tips from Mayo Clinic That May Reduce Child Trampoline Injuries: Supervise while the trampoline is being used, Keep trampoline away from tree branches and other structures, Use safety pads, floor mats & utilizeTrampoline safety nets

 If your child sustained a serious head injury, brain injury, or other serious personal injuries as a result of using recreational activity as a result of someone else’s negligence, call Cullotta Law Offices in Glenview and Chicago IL.
 When you call us at 847-651-7191 to speak with a Chicago Brain Injury Lawyer about your child’s brain injury.